32blit/32blit-sdk/docs/Windows.md

  - [Git for Windows](https://git-scm.com/download/win)
  - [Python](https://www.python.org/downloads/)
- - At least the [Visual Studio build tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) (For local builds, select "C++ build tools").
+ - At least the [Visual Studio build tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022) (For local builds, select "Desktop development with C++").
 This includes a copy of CMake.
 A full Visual Studio install can also be used.
  - The [GNU Arm Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) (For 32blit device builds, use the 9-2020-q2-update version).
 Make sure to select the "Add path to environment variable" at the end of the setup.

-Now open "Developer Command Prompt for VS 2019" and install the 32blit tools:
+Now open "Developer Command Prompt for VS 2022" and install the 32blit tools:
 ```
 py -m pip install 32blit
 ```